mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 - stable
 - deprecated

-The field are not required: if not specified, no label will be shown on the item.
+The fields are not required: if not specified, no label will be shown on the item.

 :::info